 When flying with a baby or child, child earplanes or other pressure reducing ear plugs can reduce both noise and ear pain

 "Studies have shown that – just over half of children experience some ear discomfort when flying "

-The ears are made up of many sections.
-When flying, ear pain is generally caused by the pressure on one side of the eardrum, being different to the pressure on the other side.
+The ears comprise many sections.
+When flying, ear pain is caused by the pressure on one side of the eardrum, being different to the pressure on the other side.
 The difference in pressure causes the eardrum to stretch slightly, causing pain.